Sanj-1873/Big_Data/README.md

 # Big_Data
-This project is meant to simulate the master worker schduling on your local machine
+This project is meant to simulate the master worker scheduling on your local machine

 The Master process has 2 threads- one to listen for job requests, and another to listen for updates from Workers .
 Each Worker has 2 threads-one for listening for task launch messages from Master, and another to simulate the execution of the tasks and to send updates to the Master.